 They don’t focus on RSI or MACD.

-They try to find areas in price where there are a lot of contratcs gathered, or volume.
+They try to find areas in price where there are a lot of contracts gathered or volume.

-To conlude, first find the volume you are looking for and they way for the setup to show it self.
+To conclude, first find the volume you are looking for and the way for the setup to show itself.

 What is the best intraday indicator?